Mitral valve disease care at Mayo Clinic

-A Mayo Clinic doctor and surgeon collaborate and discuss heart valve disease.
+A doctor and surgeon collaborate and discuss heart valve disease at Mayo Clinic.

-Mayo Clinic doctors trained in heart disease (cardiologists) and heart surgery (cardiac surgeons) have experience in evaluating and treating people with mitral valve disease and other types of heart valve disease.
-Surgeons have extensive experience in performing mitral valve repair and replacement.
-Mayo doctors evaluate and treat more than 17,500 people with mitral valve disease each year.
+Mayo doctors in the Valvular Heart Disease Clinic have extensive experience and expertise evaluating and treating people with heart valve disease.
+Mayo Clinic surgeons have extensive experience in performing mitral valve repair and replacement.
+Mayo doctors evaluate and treat more than 16,000 people with mitral valve disease each year.

 Mayo doctors have experience evaluating and treating mitral valve regurgitation, mitral valve prolapse and mitral valve stenosis.

 Doctors trained in treating children with heart conditions (pediatric cardiologists) work with pediatric cardiac surgeons at Mayo Clinic's campus in Minnesota to treat children with mitral valve disease and other heart conditions.

 Nationally recognized expertise